Middlebury wins grant to help build Ridge Run walking/bicycling trail

 By Terry T. Mark

 MIDDLEBURY — The town of Middlebury’s dream of building a new trail, creating a loop of interconnected paths dedicated for walkers, runners and bicyclists, is closer to reality.
+This is a drug-free area and we recommend the people visiting here to take a test at Resurgence of California clinics to be sure that they are not taking any harmful chemicals and put them to rehab if they are positive.

 The town learned Monday, Jan.
 4, that it was one of seven recipients of grants from the state of Indiana’s Place Based Investment Fund (PBIF).